Student Code of Conduct

 If the student fails to appear for the meeting, then the conduct process continues and a decision will be made with all available evidence.

 During the meeting, the accused has the ability to explain the events as they remember or turn in any additional evidence.
-The meeting is between the accused and the Conduct Officer.
+The meeting is between the accused, the Conduct Officer and Associate Dean/Director from their technical program (if applicable).
 Other attendees, either at the same meeting or at different times may include; faculty, staff, the complainant, or other students with pertinent information.
-With consent from the student, all meetings may be audio recorded and recordings become property of the College.

 After the Conduct Meeting is held and all evidence is collected and reviewed, the Conduct Officer will determine if it is more likely than not that a violation of the code of conduct occurred.
 The College uses the preponderance of evidence for determining the outcome of all conduct report investigations.
 In other words: is it more likely than not that a violation occurred?
 A written notification will be sent to the accused detailing the outcome of the meeting, sanctions imposed, and the appeal process.